 Languages in Malta

 The national languages in Malta are jointly English and Maltese, which was a huge factor for me.
-I don’t speak another language and it was unlikely I’d suddenly pick one up, so being an English speaking country made Malta very attractive.
+I don’t speak another language and do not have a talent for learning them, so being an English speaking country made Malta very attractive.